muiku/muiku.github.com/_posts/2012-03-10-how-to-use-html5-boilerplate-with-zend-framework.md

 ## Step 1: Let's create a new project

-Here it is assumed that you have ZF tool set in PATH and that you have wget installed.
+It is assumed that you have ZF tool set in PATH and that you have wget installed.
 Create!
-Start by changing the directory to your workspace or where ever you keep your projects and cast the spells given above:
+Start by changing the directory to your workspace or where ever you keep your projects and cast the spells given below:

     zf create project my-zfproject
     cd my-zfproject && zf enable layout
     wget --no-check-certificate https://github.com/muiku/h5bp-zendframework/tarball/v3.0.2-zfint -O - | tar -xvz --strip 1

 What just happend? &ndash; Well you created a new ZF project, have layouts enabled and the ZF's default layout template has all the HTML5 Boilerplate goodies added.
-In addition, you got new a .htaccess file and error page.
+In addition, you got a new .htaccess file and error page.
 In short, you are completely ready to start producing the application.
 Though you may like to remove a few unnecessary files, which are:

 - `.gitattributes`
 - `.gitignore`
 - `readme.md`

-These files were copied with others from our [H5BP Zend Framework integration](https://github.com/muiku/h5bp-zendframework) GitHub repository (the third line of the given commands).
+These files were copied with others from our [H5BP Zend Framework integration](https://github.com/muiku/h5bp-zendframework) GitHub repository.

 ## Step 2: Put build script into use